MTG/musav-dataset/scripts/README.md

 Download the `metadata-spotifyapi_chunks` folder from Zenodo.

-Gather all AV predictions from the Spotify-API metadata in one file:
+Gather all AV predictions from the Spotify API metadata in one file:
 ```
 ./scripts/spotifyapi_av_predictions.sh
 ```